-- Information security/risk/incident analysts or managers support the front line defence of networks, protecting information from unauthorised access and violations.
+- Information security/risk/incident analysts or managers support the front-line defence of networks, protecting information from unauthorised access and violations.
 They do this by analysing and assessing potential security risks, developing plans to deal with such incidents by putting measures in place such as firewalls and encryption, monitoring and auditing systems for abnormal activity, and executing corrective actions.
-Preparation of technical reports is also a requirement of the role.
+They also prepare technical reports.

 - Penetration testers or ethical hackers carry out tests on a system to expose weaknesses in security.
 Essentially, they do everything a hacker would do, but they do it on behalf of the organisation who owns the network.
 This means they will try to access information without usernames and passwords, and will try to break through whatever security applications are in place.
 Reports of their findings can then inform what upgrades are implemented.

-Gaining professional qualifications and certifications can help graduates to move up the salary scale.
+Gaining professional qualifications and certifications can help you to move up the salary scale.

 Income figures are intended as a guide only.

-Working hours generally range from 35 to 40 per week, although overtime can occur depending on the type of assignment or investigation being carried out.
-Shifts across 24 hours, operating seven days a week are common, with staff working on a call-out rota, allowing for fast responses to information and cyber security incidents.
+Your working hours will generally range from 35 to 40 per week, although you will need to be flexible depending on the type of assignment or investigation being carried out.
+Many organisations demand 24/7 cover, with staff working on a call-out rota, allowing for fast responses to information and cyber security incidents.

 What to expect

-- Much of the work is office-based, but specialists working as consultants, either for an employer or as self-employed, may travel out to visit clients.
-In certain roles, such as those concerned with forensics, travel out to multi-agency meetings, or to court may be essential.
+- Much of your work is likely to be office-based, but you may have to travel to visit clients if you are working as a consultant, either for an employer or if you are self-employed.
+In certain roles, such as those concerned with forensics, you may have to travel to multi-agency meetings or to court.

-- Opportunities for self-employment may exist in setting up an independent information or cyber security company, or to operate on an independent consultancy basis.
-Although it is possible to embark on self-employment as a new graduate, self-employed practitioners tend to have spent some time working for an employer in the sector to embed and develop their knowledge and skills first.
+- Opportunities for self-employment exist.
+You could set up an independent information or cyber security company, or you could choose to operate on an independent consultancy basis.
+It is possible to embark on self-employment as a new graduate, but most people gain experience by working for an employer in the sector to embed and develop their knowledge and skills first.

-- The majority of professionals working in information or cyber security technical roles are male, with the numbers of females employed in more commercial roles being slightly higher.
-To inspire more females to enter the sector and to provide information and events targeted at girls and women, initiatives such as Cyber Security Challenge UK, WISE (Women into Science, Engineering and Construction), Women in Security, and the WSS (Women's Security Society) exist.
+- The majority of professionals working in information or cyber security technical roles are male, while women tend to be employed in more commercial roles.
+To inspire more females to enter the sector and to provide information and events targeted at girls and women, initiatives such as Cyber Security Challenge UK, WISE (Women into Science, Technology, Engineering and Mathematics) and the WSS (Women's Security Society) exist.

-- The majority of information and cyber security job roles are located in the South East of England; however, consultancy roles may see the consultant living and working in one region, while their employer is based in the South East.
+- The majority of information and cyber security job roles are located in the South East of England; however, consultants can be based anywhere and travel to meet clients, both nationally and internationally.

-- Those involved in information and cyber forensics roles may act as expert witnesses and give evidence in court cases.
+- If you are involved in information and cyber forensics roles, you may be called upon to act as an expert witness and give evidence in court cases.

 - Some roles require employees to be security cleared, so individuals with criminal records may be excluded from applying for these roles.

-Although it is possible to enter these professions without a degree by starting with an entry level position in IT, such as help desk support, and working up to an information security role, statistics show that it's becoming more difficult to enter the field from a more general IT role.
+It is possible to enter these professions without a degree by starting with an entry level position in IT, such as help-desk support, and working up to an information security role.